Iowa-class battleship: Gunfire support role

 In 1995, the decommissioned battleships were removed from the Naval Vessel Register after it was determined by ranking US Navy officials that there was no place for a battleship in the modern navy.
 In response to the striking of the battleships from the Naval Vessel Register a movement began to reinstate the battleships, on the grounds that these vessels had superior firepower over the 5-inch guns found on the Spruance, Kidd and Arleigh Burke-class destroyers and Ticonderoga-class cruisers.
-Citing concern over the lack of available gunfire to support amphibious operations, Congress required the Navy to reinstate two battleships to the Naval Vessel Register and maintain them with the mothball fleet, until the Navy could certify it had gunfire support within the current fleet that would meet or exceed the battleship's capability.
+Citing concern over the lack of available gunfire to support amphibious operations, Congress required the Navy to reinstate two battleships to the Naval Vessel Register and maintain them with the mothball fleet, until the Navy could certify it had naval gunfire support (NGFS) within the current fleet that would meet or exceed the battleship's capability.

-The debate over battleships in the modern navy continued until 2006, when the two reinstated battleships were stricken after naval officials submitted a two-part plan that called for the near-term goal of increasing the range of the guns in use on the Arleigh Burke-class destroyers with new Extended Range Guided Munition (ERGM) ammunition intended to allow a 5-inch projectile fired from these guns to travel an estimated 40 nmi inland.
-The long-term goal called for the replacement of the two battleships with 32 vessels of the of guided-missile destroyers.
-Cost overruns caused the class to be reduced to three ships.
-These ships are outfitted with an Advanced Gun System (AGS) that was to fire specially developed 6-inch Long Range Land Attack Projectiles for shore bombardment.
-LRLAP procurement was canceled in 2017 and the AGS is unusable.
-The long-term goal for the Zumwalt class is to have the ships mount railguns or free-electron lasers.
-(Note: The expected performance of the current rail gun design is a muzzle velocity over 5800 m/s, accurate enough to hit a 5 m target over 200 nmi away while firing at 10 shots per minute.)
+The debate over battleships in the modern navy continued until 2006, when the two reinstated battleships were stricken after naval officials submitted a two-part plan for addressing NGFS.
+It called for a near-term goal of increasing the range of the guns in use on the Arleigh Burke-class destroyers with new Extended Range Guided Munition (ERGM) ammunition intended to allow a 5-inch projectile fired from these guns to travel an estimated 40 nmi inland.
+However, work on ERGM was canceled in 2008 following program delays, rising costs, and inadequate firepower.
+The plan's long-term goal was introduction of the Advanced Gun System (AGS)-equipped s.
+Due to cost overruns and a change in the threat environment, the class was ultimately reduced from an originally-planned 32 ships to 3 ships.
+Their AGS was designed to fire specially developed 6-inch Long Range Land Attack Projectiles (LRLAP) for shore bombardment.
+However, escalating LRLAP cost led the Navy to cancel the projectile's procurement by November 2016, and in 2017, the Navy announced a shift in the Zumwalts from NGFS to surface fire support with the use of missiles.